michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0023.md

 - n: a change (usually undesired) in the waveform of an acoustic or analog electrical signal; the difference between two measurements of a signal (as between the input and output signal)
 - n: the mistake of misrepresenting the facts
 ### Family
+- distortion: distortionist, distortions+
-distortion: distortionist, distortions+;distort: distortable, distorted, distorting, distortion, distorts;distorted: distortedly, undistorted
+- distort: distortable, distorted, distorting, distortion, distorts
+- distorted: distortedly, undistorted
 ### Examples
 - Sarepta was barely allowed to defend itself at the meeting, which allowed agency distortions to appear as fact.
 - Mrs Merkel also denounced "distortions" that were leading people to believe that the EU and even parliamentary democracy were no longer working.